Mohammed-a-Alz/dbt_raw_ecommerce/README.md

 # E-commerce Analytics Pipeline

 ## Overview
-This project simulates an end-to-end analytics pipeline for a Buy Now, Pay Later (BNPL) business model.
+This project builds an end-to-end analytics pipeline for an e-commerce business.

-It transforms raw e-commerce data into a structured data warehouse using dbt and BigQuery, and delivers business-ready insights through a Power BI dashboard.
+It transforms raw transactional data into a structured data warehouse using dbt and BigQuery, and delivers business-ready insights through a Power BI dashboard.

-The focus of this project is not just analysis, but building a scalable analytics layer that supports decision-making.
+The focus is on designing a scalable analytics layer and analyzing key metrics such as revenue (GMV), order behavior, and payment patterns to support data-driven decision-making.

 ---